choosehappy/QuPathPaquoIntegration/readme.md

 Last but not least, we speed up the reading of image tiles by facilitating the use of [tiffslide](https://github.com/bayer-science-for-a-better-life/tiffslide), a tiffiles-based drop-in replacement for openslide-python.

-Code and blog written by Sabina Köfler (sabina.koefler@jku.at) with huge support from Andrew Janowczyk (https://github.com/choosehappy/) and Andreas Poehlmann (https://github.com/ap--).
+Code and blog post written by Sabina Köfler (sabina.koefler@jku.at) with huge support from Andrew Janowczyk (https://github.com/choosehappy/) and Andreas Poehlmann (https://github.com/ap--).